 Our goals include providing thought-provoking, interactive lessons that not only provide an opportunity to learn, but prompt continued inquiry.
 Our programs incorporate a variety of learning styles, encouraging students to learn through exploration, logical thinking and discovery.

-Important: We schedule on a first-come, first-served basis, so be sure to schedule your programs early in the year.
+Important: We schedule on a first-come, first-serve basis, so be sure to schedule your programs early in the year.
 Last year, most of our spring dates were booked by the end of the fall semester.
-We try to accommodate as many teachers as possible and have adopted a policy of one program per teacher per quarter (Sept.-Nov., Dec.-Feb., March-May).
+We try to accommodate as many teachers as possible and have adopted a policy of two programs per grade level.
 Most programs run 45 minutes to one hour, but we’re happy to accommodate specific scheduling needs.

 Grades 3 – 8

-Students will make a model landfill in a cup, learning about the design and layers of materials used in the construction of a modern landfill.
+Students will make a model edible landfill.
+Students are asked to bring a reusable spoon and bowl as they build and design layers of materials used in the construction of a mock modern landfill.
 They also will learn about the factors that can impact the surrounding environment, including groundwater.

-Students will learn about natural resources that are used to make products; materials that are recyclable; how to reduce, reuse and rethink; and see products made from recycled materials.
+Students will learn about natural resources that are used to make products; materials that are recyclable; how to reduce, reuse, recycle and rethink; and see products made from recycled materials.
 Available in Video

-Learn about the history of Indiana’s water and understand how easily pollution can contaminate our water supply.
+Learn about global water sources and better understand how easily pollution can contaminate our fresh water system.
 Students also will learn how relatively small our supply of fresh water is and why we need to protect it.
 Available In Video

 Students learn about the life cycle and body parts of ladybugs, the dangers of pesticides and a safe alternative.
 Each student will examine a live ladybug and release it into nature.
 (August, September, & May).

-This introduction to common plants and animals of the Indiana Dunes will teach students about habitats, food chains and ecosystems.
-They also will learn about the difference between pets and wildlife.
+This introduction to common plants and animals of Porter County will teach students about habitats, food chains and ecosystems.
+They also will learn about the differences between pets and wildlife.
 Available In Video

 This lesson reviews the basic needs of plants and animals and the importance of trees.
 The Dr. Seuss story “The Lorax” will be read, and students will act out the story in the form of a play.
 Available In Video

-Students will dive into learning about storm sewer systems as they transform into water droplets traveling through sewer pipes and into local water systems.
+Students will dive into learning about storm drain systems as they transform into water droplets traveling through storm drain pipes and into local water systems.
 Along the way, students pick up pieces of various pollutants that can contaminate lakes, streams and other bodies of water.

 Students will review renewable and non-renewable resources and the problems of nonrenewable energy.
 Alternative energy sources including wind, solar, hydro and geothermal will be presented, and students will enjoy an interactive activity demonstrating how electricity is generated.
 They also will operate a solar-powered device.

 The science of garbology will be compared to archeology.
-Students will learn about the scientific method and construct a timeline or chronology.
-They will examine clean garbage in small groups and come up with observations and inferences about people they never met.
+Students will review and utilize the scientific method during activities.
+They will examine clean garbage in small groups and come up with observations and inferences about people they have never met.

 Released one to two times per year, our Education Newsletter contains the latest in programs designed to teach K-8 students about the impact they can have on our environment.